 In 2012, she was one of 12 young African photographers chosen to participate in the Noor-Nikon masterclass in documentary photography; and consequently, Robben Island: The Ebb Tide was exhibited as a solo show in at The Association of The Visual Arts.

-While her commercial work takes her from TV commercials to feature films, she recently (January 2020) attended the Magnum Photos workshop with Martin Parr in Delhi as a recipient of the Prince Claus Fund Mobility Grant.
-Since returning, Verity co-founded Prints For India; a fundraising photo print sale showcasing acclaimed photographers from around the globe, bringing critical support to those most vulnerable during the Covid-19 crisis in India.
+After returning from a Magnum Photos workshop with Martin Parr in Delhi, Verity co-founded Prints For India; a fundraising photo print sale showcasing acclaimed photographers from around the globe, bringing critical support to those most vulnerable during the Covid-19 crisis in India.

 Currently represented by Bird on A Wire.
 Cape Town.